 Note: If you don’t specify sample rate in the command line then the sample rate will be determined by the Sample Rate field (see Device General Settings) on the Add Device or Edit Device dialog of the portal’s Devices page (Admin » Devices).

 The following example shows the structure of a typical command line using the arguments described above (with placeholder values highlighted):

 # /usr/local/bin/kprobe --email firstname.lastname@example.org --token user_api_token --interface eth0 --device-id ##### --device-plan ##### --sample ####

-- To send encrypted flow from kprobe to Kentik via Kentik’s chfagent (NetFlow proxy agent), use the --proxy-url parameter (Optional Features).
+- To send encrypted flow from kprobe to Kentik via Kentik’s kproxy (NetFlow proxy agent), use the optional --proxy-url parameter.

 The following command line parameters and flags are used to enable optional features and behaviors: